flexigpt/vscode-extension/README.md

   - Supports request parameter modifications for GPT APIs
   - Prompts can be enriched using predefined functions or custom functions
   - In built generic prompts and predefined functions for ease of use
-  - Supports post-processing response via handlers in prompts.
+  - Supports post-processing response via responseHandlers in prompts.

 - Detailed TODO:
   - Configuration:
     - Support adding more/large number of prompts in the extension itself and enabling/disabling them for usage via configuration.
-    - remove node engine requirement
-    - add vscode insider option
   - Prompt files:
     - Add support for Pre processing the prompt before sending the API.
   - Provide enriched data handling functions.
 E.g: